izzarzn/izzarzn/README.md

 <br />

 ### About Me 🚀
-🎓 I’m an Open-Source enthusiast & I am currently pursuing B.E in Computer Science </br>
+🎓 I am currently pursuing B.E in Computer Science </br>
 👨‍💻 I enjoy Coding and learning new things </br>

 ## Tools I Use💻